No-Regret Bayesian Recommendation to Homogeneous Users

-\xhdr{Identifying the signs of $\{\costStatei\}$} Recall that the optimum in hindsight signaling scheme $\optoff$ follows from a threshold signaling scheme -- it recommends action $1$ deterministically for all states above a threshold state $\realizedstatei\primed$, recommends action $1$ randomly at threshold state, and recommends action $0$ deterministically for all states below $\realizedstatei\primed$.
-Follow the same logic, a natural attempt to design a good online policy is trying to identify the threshold state and the states that are above the threshold state.
-However, it is unclear on how to identify the threshold state.
-In fact, it is even challenge to identify the sign of $\costStatei$ of a state $\realizedstatei$.
-To see this, ideally, identifying the sign of $\costStatei$ needs to solicit the \Receiver's action when the \Receiver's posterior belief is concentrated on state $\realizedstatei$ when a particular signal is realized.
-A signaling scheme $\scheme$ with $\scheme(\realizedstatej) = \indicator{\realizedstatej = \realizedstatei}, \forall \realizedstatej\in[m]$ can shape \Receiver's posterior belief to be concentrated on state $\realizedstatei$ when a signal $1$ is realized.
-However, since the feedback is limited, such signaling scheme cannot collect useful information whenever other signal is realized.
+\xhdr{Identifying the signs of $\{\RUtilityDiff(\realizedstatei)\}$} Recall that the optimal signaling scheme in hindsight $\optoff$ follows from a threshold signaling scheme -- it recommends action $1$ deterministically for all states above a threshold state $\realizedstatei\primed$, recommends action $1$ randomly at threshold state, and recommends action $0$ deterministically for all states below $\realizedstatei\primed$.
+Following the same logic, a natural attempt to design a good online policy is to try to identify the threshold state and the states that are above the threshold state.
+However, it is unclear how to identify the threshold state.
+In fact, it is even challenging to identify the sign of $\RUtilityDiff(\realizedstatei)$ for a state $\realizedstatei$.
+To see this, ideally, identifying the sign of $\RUtilityDiff(\realizedstatei)$ needs to solicit the \Receiver's action when the \Receiver's posterior belief is concentrated on state $\realizedstatei$ when a particular signal is realized.
+A signaling scheme $\scheme$ with $\scheme(\realizedstatej) = \indicator{\realizedstatej = \realizedstatei}, \forall \realizedstatej\in[m]$ can shape the \Receiver's posterior belief to be concentrated on state $\realizedstatei$ when a signal $1$ is realized.
+However, since the feedback is limited, such a signaling scheme cannot collect useful information whenever other signal is realized.
 Consequently, it bears a large regret if it happens to be the case when $\prior(\realizedstatei)$ is small.